Are NDAs legally binding in France? A guide for employers [2024]

 Is an NDA the same as a non-compete agreement?

 No. A non-compete agreement provides protection for a company in a different way than a non-disclosure agreement: It bars an employee from engaging in actions that could be considered competitive for a specified period of time.
-In France, this is usually 6 months to a year (2 years at most).
+In France, this is usually six months to a year (two years at most).
 Additionally, non-compete clauses in France don’t necessarily apply to the entire country or to jobs abroad: They only prevent employees from engaging in competitive activities in certain regions.

 Additionally, if an employee signs a non-compete clause in France, they are entitled to compensation for the duration of the clause.
 Again, this is anywhere from 6 months to two years.